 Online Application Information and Application Form

-Applications must be submitted online; paper applications are no longer accepted.
-The application fee is $50 payable by credit card or checking account transfer at the time the application is submitted.
+Applications must be submitted online.
+The application fee is $30 payable by credit card or checking account transfer at the time the application is submitted.
 Verified Mc Nair Scholars are the only applicants eligible for a waiver of the application fee.

 Once you create an account and start your application, if a specific degree or department/program does not appear as an option on the application it means that department/program either does not offer that degree OR is not offering it for the current application period.

 Applications open August 18, 2023 for enrollment the following fall.

 The following departments do NOT admit graduate students every year:

 - Economics Ph.D. - only accepts students for enrollment beginning in the fall semester of odd number years (ie. enroll for fall 2023, 2025 start).
 Economics MA applications are accepted every year.